-If no options are provided, ipmb\traced runs in the unattended trace mode, produces trace data in the Ethereal format and puts them in the

-/var/ipmb\traced/ipmb\traced.log file, but neither traces IPMB state change events nor makes the IPM controller attach to the IPMB interface.
-This scenario assumes that a separate ShMM application, such as the Pigeon Point Shelf Manager, assigns IPMB addresses for the ShMM and attaches to the IPMB interface so that there can be IPMB traffic to trace.
+If no options are provided, ipmb_traced runs in unattended trace mode, produces trace data in Ethereal format (Wireshark format on the ShMM-700) and puts them in the /var/ipmb_traced/ipmb_traced.log file, but does not trace IPMB state change events or collect any HPM.2-based IPM controller's trace data.
+This scenario assumes that a separate ShMM application, such as the Pigeon Point Shelf Manager, assigns IPMB addresses for the ShMM and attaches to the ShMM IPMB interface so that there can be IPMB traffic to trace.